 Uplands Source Control Corrective Measures

 Uplands source control work is focused on nine remediation areas, and on associated groundwater.
-The various RAs are depicted on the map below, and briefly described below:
+The various remediation areas are described below:

 RA 1 – 2-10 North Sheetpile Area: RA 1 is in the paved industrial area within the 2-10 Building, with a small portion extending into the unpaved shoreline area below the 2-10 Building overhang.
 The original source of contamination to soil and groundwater at RA 1 was a TCE degreaser.
 RA 1 has been the subject of several IMs.
 Areas of groundwater with chlorinated VOC (cVOC) concentrations exceeding proposed FMCLs were identified as the primary issue in RA 1.